svazqz/next-api-generator/README.md

 ### Consumer

-Initio consumers are objects based in a request definition that uses react query internally to perform the comunication to the api.
+Next-api-generator consumers are objects based in a request definition that uses react query internally to perform the comunication to the api.
 Even if api is not implemented in the next app, the definition of it will be helpful to use it on the auto generation of documentation and also the consumers.
 Here is an example to a consumer using the previous definition:

 ```typescript
 'use client';